strider-/arcade-tools/README.md

 # arcade-tools

 Custom API / CLI tooling for controlling my modified Arcade1Up cabinet.
 Run `make help` to list all the available make commands for the project.
+In order to run `make install` or `make update` locally on the Pi, you may need to ensure that `$PATH` contains the go binary location (If you're unsure where it's been installed to, run `which go`).
+To do this, edit `/etc/sudoers` and ensure that `Defaults secure_path` contains the go binary location.

+Before you run `make update`, sure you have latest by running `git pull origin master`.

 ## Project structure
 ```